felippemauricio/react-components-lib-boilerplate/README.md

 ## How is the repo structured?

-This repo is managed as a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) that is composed of two packages, themes and components.
+This repo is managed as a [monorepo](https://github.com/felippemauricio/react-components-lib-boilerplate/blob/master/docs/monorepo.md) that is composed of two packages, [**themes**](https://github.com/felippemauricio/react-components-lib-boilerplate/blob/master/packages/themes/README.md) and [**components**](https://github.com/felippemauricio/react-components-lib-boilerplate/blob/master/packages/components/README.md).

 ## License